MickWest/sitrec/docs/CustomSitchTool.md

 - CSV files.
 These currently need the relevant columns with headers matching the default MISB field names
 - MISB KLV files.
 This is MISB data, typically embedded in a .TS video file.
 To import this into Sitrec, you need to convert it to KLV format, for example with ffmpeg (e.g. ffmpeg -i truck.ts  -map 0:1 -c copy -f data output.klv ).
 These files can vary in format.

 There are other ways a track can be created, for example from a file listing speed and bank angles of a plane over time.
-These are not currently supported in the Custom Sitch Tool as thye generally require custom code.
+These are not currently supported in the Custom Sitch Tool as they generally require custom code.

 (Sitrec is a work in progress, and I code largely around the data I have available.
 If there is a data format that is not supported that you have data available for, then I'd be happy to support it if you can give me the data.
 If you want it supported, but _can't_ give me the data, then that ,_might_ also be possible.
 Drop me a line: mick@mickwest.com )